dbt-labs/dbt-utils/README.md

 #### not_null_where ([source](macros/schema_tests/test_not_null_where.sql))
 This test validates that there are no null values present in a column for a subset of rows by specifying a `where` clause.

+*Warning*: This test is no longer supported as starting in dbt v0.20.0, the built-in `not_null` test supports a `where` config.
+[See the dbt docs for more details](https://docs.getdbt.com/reference/resource-configs/where).

 **Usage:**
 ```yaml
 version: 2